xMazzmax/coiffeur-seren/README.md

 **Google Business Account**
 My client has been working at his current hairdresser shop for years.
 He didn't own the place initially but eventually took it over.
 He also took over the existing Google Business Account and instead of renaming the existing profile, he created a second profile on the same account which resulted in the Google search results displaying the name of the new and the name of the old business.
 I did some research and found out my client's option to solve the problem and shared it with him:

-1. Delete the old profile which
+1. Delete the old profile which ...
-   \+ Would remove the name of the old business
+   \+ ... would remove the name of the old business.
-   \- Would also delete all his 80+ reviews with an average rating of 4.7 ★
+   \- ... would also delete all his 80+ reviews with an average rating of 4.7 ★.

-2. Request Google to merge the old profile to the new one
+2. Request Google to merge the old profile into the new one ...
-   \+ Would move over all reviews to the new profile
+   \+ ... would move over all existing reviews to the new profile.
-   \- Request could take up to two weeks and still be rejected
+   \- ... request could take up to two weeks and still be rejected.

 My client didn't mind choosing the first option.
 He told be he could get new reviews fast.
 I told him the decision is up to him, but if I was in his shoes, I'd choose the second option first because he had nothing to lose with that.
 If Google accepted the request he would get to keep all his great reviews which we could use as social proof of his service on his website.
 If he waited two weeks and his request was rejected, he could still delete the old profile.
 He liked my suggestion and we went with it.
 I also updated his opening hours, cover picture, logo and